European Union Prize for Literature

 The European Union Prize for Literature (EUPL), established in 2009, is a European Union literary award.
 Its aim is to recognise outstanding new literary talents from all over Europe, to promote the circulation and translation of literature amongst European countries, and to highlight the continent's creativity and diversity.

 About the Award

 The EUPL is funded by the "Creative Europe" programme, the European Commission framework programme for support to the culture and audiovisual sectors.
-On the daily, the Prize is run by a Consortium of associations composed of the European Writers' Council, the Federation of European Publishers, and the European and International Booksellers Federation, with support from the European Commission.
+The prize is run by a group of associations made up of the European Writers' Council, the Federation of European Publishers, and the European and International Booksellers Federation, with support from the European Commission.
 The EUPL Consortium is responsible for the setting up of national juries and the practical organisation of the EUPL award ceremony.
 They support the laureates in their promotion across Europe and beyond, online and at bookshops and book fairs' events.

 Initial format

 Each year, national juries consisting of experts in fields of literature, publishing and bookselling are set up in a rotating third of the participating countries to the Creative Europe programme.
 After deciding on a shortlist of 2 to 5 books from their country's most promising writers, each jury selects its national winner.
 All participating countries are thus represented across cycles of three years, with the Prize awarding one winning book/author per country.
 The current list of participating countries include: